The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{6.2 Implications}

 }

-The paper's claims are structural rather than claims about market mispricing.
-The bear-case bound of Section 3 rests on bitcoin's current market depth, and the terminal-state mapping of Section 4 rests on the sixteen-year record of holder behavior.
-Both are observable independent of prices, and the implications that follow are conditional on the structural account rather than on any particular assumption about what the market currently prices (see also Section 6.1).
+The paper's claims are structural, not claims that the market is mispriced.
+The bear-case bound of Section 3 rests on bitcoin's current liquidity and execution capacity, and the outcome map of Section 4 rests on the sixteen-year record.
+Both are observable independent of price, and the implications below follow from that structural account rather than from any assumption about what the market currently prices (see also Section 6.1).

-First, any verifiable event consistent with one of Track 2's first two terminal dispositions, in particular a confirmed death of a profile-matching candidate followed by evidence of non-recovery, or a burn transaction of the position, would plausibly be interpreted as a positive signal consistent with a confirmed supply subtraction.
-The conditional probability of either event in any given near-term window is low, but the magnitude of the response, conditional on occurrence, would be substantial.
+First, any verifiable event matching one of Track 2's first two outcomes, in particular a confirmed death of a profile-matching candidate followed by evidence of non-recovery, or a burn of the position, would likely read as a positive signal of a confirmed supply subtraction.
+The size of the mechanical response is set by the ledger of Section 3.4: proportional to the residual sale probability still in the price, plus the retirement of the uncertainty premium, and bounded by the same arithmetic that bounds the mechanical bear case.
+The supply component carries an unambiguous positive sign under every calibration; the total market reaction may bring in other channels (identity, legal, tax, or macro context), whose sign and size we do not predict.
+The two events also differ in kind: a burn delivers the repricing in one block, while non-recovery is confirmed only gradually (Section 4.5), so the burn is the only outcome that produces a discrete event at all.

-Second, practitioners who hedge ``Satoshi risk'' through options or structured products should recalibrate.
-The premium paid for such hedges should reflect the bounded Track 1 upper bound and the non-bearish plurality of Track 2 terminal states, not the existential-tail framing.
+Second, practitioners do not, on the whole, hedge ``Satoshi risk'' as a named state; they trade bitcoin volatility, to which a Patoshi event is one contributor among macro shocks, regulatory moves, exchange failures, and leverage unwinds.
+The analysis here says that contribution should be sized as a material-drawdown scenario, on the order of the mechanical bound plus a transient overshoot of unknown size, not as a separate existential state worth deep out-of-the-money protection at any price.
+For unleveraged holders, the material-versus-existential distinction is decisive.
+For leveraged holders and treasury vehicles financed against net asset value, a material drawdown is itself serious, and the propagation machinery shown in the 2025-26 treasury-vehicle stress is real; Section 7 returns to it.